Ministry Growth: Create Your Discipleship Strategy (BRETT WRITE)

 Church Growth: How To Create Impactful Church Graphics

-Focusing on things that you have no control over is one of the best ways to waste your ministry resources.
+Focusing your recourses on things that you cannot control is one of the best ways to waste your ministry resources.

 Consider the apostle Paul.
 Nowhere in the New Testament does it say that Paul put his time or energy into getting out of prison.